itk-dev/os2forms_selvbetjening/docs/ELEMENTS.md

 Due to the amount of elements we attempt grouping them by their functionality.

-The danish names are listed followed by the machine name in parentheses.
+The Danish names are listed followed by the machine name in parentheses.

 ## Element configuration and usage